Bickeykr/100DaysOfCode/README.md

     <details>
-    <summary><b>You can check my 100DaysOfCode Log.md</b></summary>
+    <summary><b>You can check my 100DaysOfCode logs Log.md</b></summary><br>

-    - There may be two reasons why you want to see:-
+    - There may be two reasons why you may want to check Log.me :-

-        - In case you are personally learning web development yourself so, check it may worth your while because I tried make someone like you worth reading.
+        1. In case you are personally learning web development yourself so, check it may worth your while because I tried make someone like you worth reading.

-        - Somehow you came across this repo and want to to see how I did my 100DaysOfCode challenge and logging stuff.
+        2. Somehow you came across this repo and want to to see how I did my 100DaysOfCode challenge and logging stuff.
                 - I tried to keep is simple as inspired [MightyJoeW/100-Days-of-Code](https://github.com/MightyJoeW/100-Days-of-Code)

-        - Or may be somthing else who know either way your are [🔲](#Welcome-to-my-100DaysOfCode-log-.)
+        3. Or may be somthing else who know either way your are [🔲](#Welcome-to-my-100DaysOfCode-log-.)